TheSatoLab/CoVFit/Examples/CovFit_cli.md

 The output file will be named CovFit_Predictions_Fold_X.tsv, where X is the number of the model instance used.

 ### Folds
 The CovFit CLI will run using one of the five model instances.
 The default is model instance 0.
-You can specify a particular model instance with the `-f, --fold' argument.
+You can specify a particular model instance with the `-f, --fold' argument and an integer from 0 to 4.

 ### DMS
 By default, CovFit CLI will return predictions for viral fitness.
 Specifying the `-d, --dms` flag will additionally output the prediction scores for the 1,548 DMS tasks the model was trained on.